openshift-labs/learn-katacoda/operatorframework/helm-operator/finish.md

-Thank you for taking a closer look at the *Operator SDK's Helm-based Operator*.
-For more Information, check out the links below:
+Thank you for taking a closer look at the **Operator SDK's Helm-based Operator**.
+For more information, check out the links below:

 ## Git Hub
  * Helm Operator Getting Started guide: https://github.com/operator-framework/operator-sdk/blob/master/doc/helm/user-guide.md